Sending Office: Honorable Pramila Jayapal

 Governments across the globe have shut down non-essential businesses and imposed social distancing protocols to “flatten the curve” and stop the spread of COVID-19.
 While many countries are experiencing precipitous drops in consumer demand as a result of

-of Great Depression-era levels of unemployment and permanently shuttered business.
+risk of Great Depression-era levels of unemployment and permanently shuttered business.
 Economic forecasters are predicting nearly 20 million jobs lost or furloughed by July, sending unemployment above 15 percent.
-Mass unemployment is the result of policy choices,
+Mass unemployment is the result of policy

-not pandemics.
+choices, not pandemics.
 We can and should choose differently.